 We’ve all had bad bosses.
 Supervisors that were rude, arrogant, overly demanding, insecure or dismissive.

-Leaders who were phoning it in, directors who were nice, but ineffectual, and managers that were just too busy doing their own work to make time for us.
+Leaders who were phoning it in, directors who were nice but ineffectual, and managers who were just too darn busy doing their own work to make time for us.

 But, deep down, it feels like we’re not quite there yet.

 Some people respond to our management style.